-1. Marz Community Brewing in Bridgeport
+1. Marz Community Brewing, Bridgeport

 First formed in 2013 as a nano-production facility in Bridgeport, Marz’s flagship wheat ale, Jungle Boogie, Bubbly Creak sour series, and a few other beers were all born in their early days and have since become treasured libations.

-📍Address: 3630 S Iron St, Chicago.
+📍Address: 3630 S Iron St, Chicago, IL 60609

-2. Maplewood Brewery & Distillery in Logan Square
+2. Maplewood Brewery & Distillery, Logan Square

 As the first place in Illinois to establish brewing and distilling under one roof, the unassuming Maplewood Lounge on Maplewood Avenue in Chicago’s historic Logan Square neighborhood is as good as it gets for unique group outings or comfortable dates.

-Self-dubbed a “neighborhood bar, cocktail bar, and brewery taproom all-in-on” you’ve got everything covered.
+Self-dubbed a “neighborhood bar, cocktail bar, and brewery taproom all-in-on,” you’ve got everything covered.
 The rustic hideout is cozy but cool while providing top-notch beer and brilliant cocktails so that whoever you’re with can enjoy something to their taste.
 Their outdoor patio also offers an ideal spot to enjoy their delectable drinks on hotter days.

-3. Dovetail Brewery in North Center
+3. Dovetail Brewery, North Center

 Dovetail Brewery is a monastery to finely crafted beer as their “we brew like monks (minus the vows)” slogan suggests.
 Founders Bill and Hagen both hail from Chicago but actually met in Munich at the Doemens Institute while studying for Master Brewer Certifications.